What is Independent Travel training?

 - Opens up many routes to further education, employment or leisure

-The travel training programme will provide students with a wide ranging package of support.
-This will include:
+The travel training programme will provide students with a wide range of support which will include:

 - Coping with traffic and road safety